-- habitat changes due to turbidity and artificial reef effects; - (4) increase of contamination from leaks or spills from attendant ships; and - (5) effects on prey, such as changes in food webs.
+The Committee received a review on the status of marine renewable energy developments and potential impacts these developments may have on cetaceans, which include: (1) increased noise during construction, operation and decommissioning; (2) physical interactions such as entrapment or entanglement; (3) habitat changes due to turbidity and artificial reef effects; (4) increase of contamination from leaks or spills from attendant ships; and (5) effects on prey, such as changes in food webs.
 There are some 484 marine wind farms in various stages of development in the Northern Hemisphere, with a concentration in European seas.
 However, there are a larger number of sites in early planning and submission stages outside Europe, especially in China and Chile.
 The Committee received information on a very large wind farm project in southern Chile near Isla de Chiloé; associated with this is the development of an associated port to support the project.
 The Committee strongly recommends the urgent development of a full environmental impact assessment of this proposed development.

 Relatively little is known about the potential impacts of renewable energy development on cetaceans.
 Given growing concerns about the rapid expansion of the industry, its expansion into important cetacean habitat areas and reoccurring concerns on the lack of adequate baseline studies, the Committee endorses an outline proposal for a workshop on interactions between marine renewable developments and cetaceans (Annex K, Appendix 5).
-A Steering Group (Annex R29) has been established to plan for the workshop.

-The Committee's work plan on environmental concerns is given under Item 21, while budgetary implications are considered under Item 23.
+The Committee's workplan on environmental concerns is given under Item 21, while budgetary implications are considered under Item 23.